M-Alfaraj/202323090-MohammedAlfaraj-assignment4/docs/technical-documentation.md

 # Technical Documentation

 ## Project Overview
-This assignment is a continuation of my portfolio website developed throughout the last threeAssignments.
+This assignment is a continuation of my portfolio website developed throughout the last three assignments.
 It brings together interactive features, API integration, stronger JavaScript logic, state management, performance improvements, and a creative feature into a polished and responsive personal web application that is ready to be shared publicly.

 ## Technologies and Tools Used
 - HTML: The structure of the website.